paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

   (B) the Select Committee on Intelligence and the Committees on Armed Services, Homeland Security and Governmental Affairs, and the Judiciary of the Senate.

+(9) **Access determination.—** — The term “access determination” means the determination regarding whether an employee—

+  (A) is eligible for access to classified information in accordance with Executive Order 12968 (60 Fed.
+Reg.
+40245; relating to access to classified information), or any successor thereto, and Executive Order 10865 (25 Fed.
+Reg.
+1583; relating to safeguarding classified information with industry), or any successor thereto; and

+  (B) possesses a need to know under such an Order.

-**(b) Selection of entity** Not later than 90 days after December 17, 2004, the President shall select a single department, agency, or element of the executive branch to be responsible for—
+**(b) Selection of entity** Except as otherwise provided, not later than 90 days after December 17, 2004, the President shall select a single department, agency, or element of the executive branch to be responsible for—

 (1) directing day-to-day oversight of investigations and adjudications for personnel security clearances, including for highly sensitive programs, throughout the United States Government;